-- On the deployment tab browse to the location of the patch and select it.
-Protect will automatically fill in the file size.
+7. On the deployment tab browse to the location of the patch and select it.
+Patch for Windows will automatically fill in the file size.
 Select any install switches that are required or desired for the patch deployment.
 In this case since the file is a .msu we need the /quiet switch.

 - Be sure to copy the patch to the patch repository on the console so it is available for deployment.
 You can locate your patch repository by going to Tools > Operations, under Patch download directory.